Mormonism and Wikipedia/Joseph Smith, Jr./Early years

 FAIR's Response

-The author(s) of Check link or content make(s) the following claim:
+The author(s) of the Wikipedia article on Joseph Smith[1] make(s) the following claim:

 and Smith soon realized that he could not accomplish the translation in Palmyra.